multiscale/muscle3/docs/source/fortran_api.rst

     See ``LIBMUSCLE_Data_as_bool()`` for an example of error handling.

-    :p LIBMUSCLE_Data self The Data object to get a single-precision real value out of.
+    :p LIBMUSCLE_Data self: The Data object to get a single-precision real value out of.
     :p integer err_code: An error code output (optional)
     :p character err_msg: An error message output (allocatable, optional).
     :r value: The value.